dart-lang/site-www/src/overview.md

 incremental recompilation (enabling hot reload), live metrics collections (powering [DevTools](/tools/dart-devtools)), and rich debugging support.

-When apps are ready to be deployed to production — whether you're publishing to an app store or deploying to a production backend — the Dart AOT compiler enables ahead-of-time compilation to native ARM or x64 machine code.
+When apps are ready to be deployed to production—whether you're publishing to an app store or deploying to a production backend—the
+Dart AOT compiler enables ahead-of-time compilation to native ARM or x64 machine code.
 Your AOT-compiled app launches with consistent, short startup time.